-Georgia State University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, masters, specialist, and doctoral degrees.
+Georgia State University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, masters, specialist, and doctoral degrees.
 Degree-granting institutions also may offer credentials such as certificates and diplomas at approved degree levels.
-Questions about the University’s accreditation status may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, call 404-679-4500 for questions about the accreditation of Georgia State University.
+Questions about the University’s accreditation status may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).

 SACSCOC is the regional accrediting body for colleges and universities in 11 Southern states and Latin America for institutions of higher education.
 It is recognized by both the Council for Higher Education Accreditation (CHEA) and the U.S. Department of Education.
 Accreditation by SACSCOC signifies that the institution